crossjam/bdf_harmonization/docs/example-use-cases.md

 print(f"Best schema → {best_schema} (score = {results[best_schema]['score']:.3f})")

 # ---------------------------------------------------------------------
-# STEP 2 · Extract top CDE suggestion per column for the best schema
+# STEP 2 - Extract top CDE suggestion per column for the best schema
 # ---------------------------------------------------------------------
 column_to_cde = {}
 for col, suggestions in results[best_schema]["mapping"].items():
     if suggestions:
         column_to_cde[col] = suggestions[0]["target"]  # highest similarity

-print("
-Column → CDE mapping:
-", json.dumps(column_to_cde, indent=2))
+print("Column → CDE mapping:", json.dumps(column_to_cde, indent=2))

 # ---------------------------------------------------------------------
-# STEP 3 · Harmonize every non‑null value in the table
+# STEP 3 - Harmonize every non‑null value in the table
 # ---------------------------------------------------------------------
 # In production you would retrieve CDE IDs from a metadata service.
 # We use a hard‑coded dictionary here for illustration only.
+# TODO: update this to use /v1/cdes/mappings
 TARGET_TO_CDE_ID = {
     "SexEnum": 1036,
     "ageUnit": 1003,